open-space-sdr/main/README.md

 QuadRF lets you directly explore the RF environment around you.
 See where signals are, the way they propagate, and how antennas and the surrounding environment interact.
 At 30 fps, you can map WiFi devices in a room, quadcopters in the sky, or other wireless transmitters.
 Expanding beyond vision and LiDAR, your robots can use QuadRF to gain real-time spatial awareness of surrounding radio beacons and access points.

 QuadRF is also a powerful diagnostic tool for engineers and hardware developers to debug their own RF products.
-You can use it to see exactly where a device is radiating or how signals change with an enclosure.
+You can use it to see where a device is radiating or how signals change with an enclosure.
 Because QuadRF is full-duplex, it doesn’t just listen—it can also transmit probe signals to measure a spatial response.
-This allows users to characterize shadowing, absorption, reflections, material polarization effects, and general RF channels throughout the environment.
+This allows users to characterize shadowing, absorption, reflections, material effects, and general RF channels throughout the environment.
 For educators, QuadRF is a practical, hands-on teaching tool for university students learning about MIMO, phased arrays, and spatial wireless measurements.

 To take it outdoors, the included tripod converts into a mobile carry handle.
 It features an integrated smartphone holder that perfectly aligns your phone's camera with the QuadRF array, allowing you to easily utilize augmented reality (AR) visualization on the go.